April 08, 2009

 raced along with me.

-I dare not look back, sure my
+I dared not look back, sure my

-eagle eyed father could see me
+eagle-eyed father could see me

 this far down the avenue.
 I felt relief

 as I made the corner by the

 Ritter’s house.
 Now I could let my